Doctor (2013 film): Plot

-Choi In-beom (Kim Chang-wan) is a plastic surgeon married to Soon-jung (Bae So-eun).
-He is a psychopathic doctor who has different mood swings.
-One fine day, he leaves for a surgery and tells his wife that he would be late in arriving home.
+Choi In-beom is a plastic surgeon married to Soon-jung.
+He is a psychopathic doctor who has mood swings.
+One fine day, he leaves for a surgery and tells his wife that he will be home late.
 As he leaves, Soon-jung shows her real side and hatred for her.
-She gets a call from Yong-kwan (Seo Gun-woo), who later arrives at her home.
-Still there, In-beom secretly enters his house to find out about the guy and witnesses Soon-jung committing adultery.
-He feels betrayed and tries to kill her, but her mother rings the doorbell and both In-beom and Yong-kwan escape separately.
-The latter is spotted by the mother who asks Soon-jung to calm down.
-It is revealed that Soon-jung's mother planned the marriage so that she could herself get whatever luxuries she wanted and to get her daughter, a cosmetic surgery.
+She gets a call from Yong-kwan, who later arrives at her home.
+Still there, In-beom secretly enters his house and witnesses Soon-jung committing adultery.
+He feels betrayed and tries to kill her, but her mother rings the doorbell.
+Both In-beom and Yong-kwan escape separately.
+Yong-kwan is spotted by the mother who asks Soon-jung to calm down.
+It is revealed that Soon-jung's mother planned the marriage so that she could herself get whatever luxuries she wanted and to get her daughter cosmetic surgery.

 In-beom follows Yong-kwan and finds out about him.
-Yong-kwan is visited by Soon-jung's mother who warns him not to meet her again.
-In-beom soon visits her and tricks her into giving her a BOTOX injection, and instead kills her.
-At night, he gifts Soon-jung with a special meat and as she eats it, he laughs and reveals that it was her mother's thigh.
+Yong-kwan is visited by Soon-jung's mother, who warns him not to meet her again.
+In-beom soon visits her, tricks her into giving her a BOTOX injection, and instead kills her.
+At night, he gifts Soon-jung with a special meat.
+As she eats it, he laughs and reveals that it was her mother's thigh.
 Shocked, Soon-jung threatens In-beom with a knife.
 In-beom breaks a bottle over her head, leaving her unconscious and drags her into a dark room.